 Essential Duties and Functions:

-• Attends workshops or training seminars related to duties.
+- Attends workshops or training sessions related to duties.

 Qualifications, Licensure, or Certification Requirements:

-• Must possess a valid commercial driver's license of the appropriate class and the appropriate endorsement(s).
+- Must possess a valid Class A commercial driver's license and the appropriate endorsement(s).

-• Any combination of education, training, and/or experience which evidences an advanced knowledge of heavy construction and maintenance techniques and procedures and a demonstrable ability to operate medium sized construction equipment.
+- Any combination of education, training, or experience which evidences an advanced knowledge of maintenance and repair of heavy equipment.

-Equipment Operated: The following are examples only and are not intended to be all inclusive.
+The following are examples only and are not intended to be all inclusive.
 Loader, dump truck, heavy and light construction equipment, tractor trailer

 Inherently Hazardous or Physically Demanding Working Conditions: